Analysis: Digital rivals? Central bank e-cash plans prompt lenders to wade in - News Break

 Unlike cryptocurrencies which are typically run by private actors, or the electronic money used in billions of transactions daily that is mostly created by commercial banks, some CBDCs would be equivalent to cash, issued and backed by central banks.

-State Street, Goldman Sachs Group Inc, JPMorgan Chase & Co, Societe Generale and HSBC are among banks keen to shape and benefit from CBDC technology.
+State Street, Goldman Sachs Group Inc (GS.N), JPMorgan Chase & Co (JPM.N), Societe Generale (SOGN.PA) and HSBC (HSBA.L) are among banks keen to shape and benefit from CBDC technology.

 Lenders are funding research, teaming up with tech companies and central banks on pilot projects, and stepping up lobbying, according to executives and public records.